 6th Avenue in New York City is home to many international companies.

 The Haas School of Business at UC Berkeley is not only the second-oldest business school in the US, but also one of the most cutting-edge.
-Haas prides itself on combining old wisdom and experience with new ideas and giving students freedom to innovate and explore.
-Students can major in business administration, management, entrepreneurship & technology, global management, or biology and business.
-Additionally, 86% of Haas graduates accepted a job offer within three months of graduating.
+Haas prides itself on combining old wisdom and experience with new ideas and giving students the freedom to innovate and explore.
+Students can major in business administration, management, entrepreneurship and technology, global management, or biology and business.
+Additionally, about 75% of full-time undergraduates have a job when they graduate.

 The Kenan-Flagler business school leans into the flexibility of a business degree by offering students a challenging program that covers all areas of business, along with practical hands on courses.
 Chapel Hill also has a career services team specifically for the business school that is well connected and very experienced in helping get students hired.
-The class of 2019 boasts 98% of job seekers employed to date, and a starting salary of $68,115.
+The class of 2020 boasts 98% of job seekers employed to date, and a median base salary of $72,000.

 MIT Sloan has a special focus in teaching students how to apply business principles to their technological, mathematical, or scientific skills.
 The coursework also focuses mainly on management.
 The Sloan undergraduate community is small, and the school puts a lot of emphasis on the community aspect of the school.
 Of course, MIT has a wealth of connections to big companies as well as venture capitalists that may help their science-minded students form their own businesses.